Iowa Medicaid Long-Term Care Definition

 For Iowa elderly residents (aged 65+) who do not meet the financial eligibility requirements above, there are other ways to qualify for Medicaid.

 1) Medically Needy Pathway – Iowa has a “Spenddown” program for persons applying for Regular Medicaid / Aged Blind Disabled who have income over the Medicaid limit.
-This program allows applicants to become income-eligible for Medicaid services by spending “excess” income on medical expenses.
-This may include overdue medical bills, Medicare premiums, health insurance premiums, and medical bills not covered by Medicaid.
-In 2024, the Medically Needy Income Limit (MNIL) for individuals is the same as for married couples and is $483 / month.
-The amount one must “spend down” can be thought of as a deductible.
-It is the difference between one’s monthly income and the MNIL.
+This program allows applicants to become income-eligible for Medicaid services by spending “excess” income on medical expenses (i.e., overdue medical bills, Medicare premiums, health insurance premiums, and medical bills not covered by Medicaid).
+In 2025, the medically needy income limit (MNIL) for individuals is the same as for married couples and is $483 / month.
+The amount one must “spend down”, which can be thought of as a deductible, is the difference between one’s monthly income and the MNIL.
 In IA, the spend down is calculated for a 2-month period.
 Once one has met their “spend down” for the period, they are Medicaid income-eligible for the remainder of the period.
-The Medically Needy Asset Limit is $10,000 per household.
+The medically needy asset limit is $10,000 per household.

 2) Miller Trusts – Also called Qualified Income Trusts (QITs), or specific to Iowa Medicaid, Medical Assistance Income Trusts (MAITs).
-MAITs allow persons applying for Nursing Home Medicaid or a HCBS Medicaid Waiver who have “excess” income to become income-eligible.
-In simple terms, “excess” income is deposited into the irrevocable trust, in which a trustee has legal control, no longer counting as income for Medicaid eligibility.
-Irrevocable means the terms of the trust cannot be changed or cancelled.
-Trust funds can only be used for very specific purposes, such as paying for medical expenses and long-term care costs accrued by the Medicaid enrollee.
+Irrevocable MAITs allow persons applying for Nursing Home Medicaid or a HCBS Medicaid Waiver who have “excess” income to become income-eligible.
+In simple terms, “excess” income is deposited into the trust, the terms of which cannot be changed or canceled.
+A trustee has legal control over trust funds, which are no longer counted as income for Medicaid eligibility.
+Furthermore, trust funds can only be used for very specific purposes (i.e., paying medical expenses and long-term care costs accrued by the Medicaid enrollee).
+Effective 7/1/24, the income cap for a MAIT is $10,653.75 / month.

-3) Asset Spend Down – Persons who have assets over Medicaid’s asset limit can “spend down” assets to become asset-eligible.
-Essentially, countable assets are turned into non-countable ones.
+3) Asset Spend Down – Persons who have assets over Medicaid’s asset limit can “spend down” excess assets on non-countable ones to become asset-eligible.
 Examples include making home modifications (i.e., adding wheelchair ramps or stair lifts), prepaying funeral and burial expenses, and paying off debt.
-Remember, it is vital that one does not give away assets or sell them under fair market value.
-Doing so violates Medicaid’s “Look-Back” Period of 60 months.
+Remember, one must not gift assets or sell them under fair market value within 60 months of applying for Nursing Home Medicaid or a Medicaid Waiver.
+Doing so is a violation of Medicaid’s Look-Back Period.
 When “spending down”, it is best to keep documentation of how assets were spent as evidence this rule was not violated.

 Specific Iowa Medicaid Programs

 1) HCBS Elderly Waiver – Benefits may include personal care assistance, adult day care, home modifications, personal emergency response systems, and more.
 Program participants have two options of directing their own care: Consumer-Directed Attendant Care (CDAC) and Consumer Choices Option (CCO).
-Both options allow participants to hire the care attendant of their choosing, including their own adult children.
+Both options allow participants to hire the care attendant of their choosing, including their own adult child or spouse.

 2) Program of All-Inclusive Care for the Elderly (PACE) – Combines the benefits of Medicaid, including long-term care, and Medicare into a single program.